opentelekomcloud-docs/object-storage-service/umn/source/obs_console_operation_guide/cross-region_replication/configuring_cross-region_replication.rst

 Procedure
 ---------

 #.
-In the bucket list, click the bucket you want to operate.
-The **Overview** page is displayed.
+In the bucket list, click the bucket you want to operate to go to the **Objects** page.

 #.
 In the navigation pane, click **Cross-Region Replication**.